dgonzales1222/uplb-weather-dashboard/README.md

-# AVCAD Project: UPLB Weather Data Dashboard
+# UPLB Weather Data Dashboard

 A relational database and public web dashboard for long-term weather observations from the University of the Philippines Los Baños National Agromet Station (UPLB-NAS), Los Baños, Laguna.